What the Golf?: Reception

-What the Golf received "generally favorable" reviews, according to review aggregator Metacritic.
+What the Golf? received "generally favorable" reviews, according to review aggregator Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received "mighty" approval, being recommended by 98% of critics.
 Sergio Velasquez of TouchArcade praised the element of surprise the game presented.
 Jordan Devore of Destructoid appreciated the game's comedic value.
 Christopher Livingston, writing for PC Gamer, while also praising the comedy, enjoyed both the soundtrack and the challenge each level brought.
 However, James O'Connor of GameSpot did not enjoy the differences between the Windows and Apple editions.